robbertvdzon/contactdb.v1/README.md

 Setting up a developer machine Configure a developer system on windows.
 We will use windows to develop on.
 We deploy, debug en test the application on the ubuntu server.

--   Install JDK1.8, git, maven and intellij : see blog xxxx (todo)
+-   Install JDK1.8, git, maven and intellij

 Clone the source